lazerfit/TIL/Java/EffectiveJava.md

 ## Item 9: Prefer try-with-resources to try-finally

-- the resulting code is shorter and clearer, and the exceptions that it generates ar more useful
+- the resulting code is shorter and clearer, and the exceptions that it generates are more useful